carlosp420/nymphalidae_diversification/MS.md

 0.024``) and Coenonymphina (``r = 0.065``) (Table 1).

 ### Phylogenetic uncertainty in the Multi-MEDUSA approach
+We tested MEDUSA to find out whether taking into account the phylogenetic signal from a random sample of 1000 trees from the posterior distribution can return similar estimates of diversification to the values obtained from the MCC tree.
-We tested whether the results from running Multi-MEDUSA on a random sample of 1000 trees (supp. mat.
-05) from the posterior distribution are congruent with a MEDUSA analysis on the MCC tree derived from this sample (supp. mat.
+We run Multi-MEDUSA on a random sample of 1000 trees (supp. mat.
+05) from the posterior distribution and compared the results with a MEDUSA analysis on the MCC tree derived from this sample (supp. mat.
 09).

-We found that the analysis by MultiMEDUSA on the 1000 trees estimate lower median diversification rates for the divesification shifts found by MEDUSA on the MCC tree (Table 3).
-Although the diversification pattern found by MEDUSA and MultiMEDUSA was the same, the latter consistently estimated lower rates.
-Thus the shifts recovered with low diversification rate on the MCC were recovered as with negative diversification rate by MultiMEDUSA.
+We found that the analysis by MultiMEDUSA on the 1000 trees estimated lower median diversification rates for the diversification shifts found by MEDUSA on the MCC tree from @wahlberg2009 (Table 3).
+Although the diversification pattern found by
+MEDUSA and MultiMEDUSA was the same, the latter consistently estimated lower rates.
+Thus the shifts recovered with low diversification rate on the MCC were recovered with negative diversification rate by MultiMEDUSA.
 The background diversification and all shifts found by MEDUSA on the 1000 trees are provided as an R object in supp. mat.
 07).

+We also compared the results from MultiMEDUSA (derived from the sample of 1000 trees) with the splits found by MEDUSA on the MCC tree derived from this random sample.
+In the summary statistics, MultiMEDUSA reports the frequency of the diversification shifts found in the trees (parameter ``sum.prop``).
+Thus, if a node is found in only half of the 1000 trees, but the phylogenetic signal was strong enough to be picked up by MEDUSA and a node shift was found most of the time, then the ``sum.prop`` should be close to 1.
+For example the node 625 consists of the clade ``Charaxes`` + ``Polyura`` and it is found in only 256 trees, however MultiMEDUSA was consistenly able to find a diversification shift for that node and the ``sum.prop`` value is 0.996.
+We assume values close to 1 as indication that MEDUSA recovered a diversification node with high degree of success.

 We also found different rates for diversification shifts even for the nodes that appear in most of the sample of 1000 trees (Table 3) as many of the nodes also found in the MCC tree had a probability of being recovered higher than 0.90.

-The MultiMEDUSA approach also provided some summary statistics on the diversification rates estimated for each node.
-We plotted the upper, lower and median values of the estimated diversification shifts and found great variation for some nodes (supp. mat.
-13, 14, 15).
+There were four diversification shifts found with more than 90% of probability in the trees from the random sample where the node appears (Table 3):
+    (i) diversification rate increase in the genus *Ypthima*;
+    (ii) diversification rate increase in the genus *Charaxes*;
+     (iii) rate increase in Ithomiini subtribes Oleriina + Ithomiina + Napeogenina + Dircennina + Godyridina; and
+     (iv) rate increase in *Callicore* + *Diaethria*.

 For example the estimated rates for the diversification shitfs in the nodes *Caeruleuptychia* + *Magneuptychia* was between 0.12 and 0.52 (mean value 0.22).
 The rates for *Taenaris* were between 0.14 and 0.44 (mean value 0.25).
 Similar degrees of variation were found in the nodes for *Ypthima*, *Charaxes* and *Coenonympha* (supp. mat.
 15).

-In order to obtain the diversification shifts that were estimated in most of the 1000 trees, we plotted the diversification shifts versus number of trees containing that particular diversification shift (Fig. 3, supp. mat.
-12--13) as estimated by MEDUSA.
-There were three diversification shifts found in more than 95% of the trees:
-(i) diversification rate increase in the genus *Charaxes*; (ii) rate increase in Ithomiini subtribes Oleriina + Ithomiina + Napeogenina + Dircennina + Godyridina, and (iii) slowed diversification in part of Danaini (Fig. 3).

-We obtained mean and standard deviation statistics for the diversification values found on the shifts on the 1000 trees (supp. mat.
-11), and found that some of the changes in diversification rate values had great variation across the posterior distribution of trees.
+MultiMEDUSA provided mean and standard deviation statistics for the diversification values found on the shifts on the 1000 trees (supp. mat.
+13--15), and found that some of the changes in diversification rate values had great variation across the posterior distribution of trees.
 A boxplot of the diversification rate values estimated for the clades that appear in the MCC tree shows that some shifts are estimated as increased or slowed diversification pace depending on the tree used for analysis (Fig. 4).
+This variation is especially wide for the clade formed by the genera *Magneuptychia* and *Caeruleuptychia* because MEDUSA estimated diversification values from six times the background diversification rate (``r = 0.5234``) to almost zero (``r = 1.22e-01``).
+The diversification rates estimates for the clades (Oleriina + Ithomiina + Napeogenina + Dircennina + Godyridina), Limenitidinae + Heliconiinae and Pseudergolinae are relatively consistent across the 1000 trees (Fig. 4).

+It is
-This variation is especially wide for the clade formed by the genera *Magneuptychia* and *Caeruleuptychia* because MEDUSA estimated diversification values from three times the background diversification rate (``r = 0.2755``) to almost zero (``r = 2.04e-07``).
-The diversification rates estimates for the root (background diversification rate) and the clades (*Tirumala* + *Danaus* + *Amauris* + *Parantica* + *Ideopsis* + *Euploea* + *Idea*) and (Oleriina + Ithomiina + Napeogenina + Dircennina + Godyridina) are relatively consistent across the 1000 trees (Fig. 4).
-It is also evident that not all the diversification shifts estimated on the MCC tree are consistently recovered in most of the 1000 trees.
-Some of the splits in the MCC tree are recovered in very few trees, for example the split for the clade (Euptychiina + Pronophilina + Satyrina + Maniolina) is present in only in 18% of the trees (see supp. mat.
-12--13).
+also evident that not all the diversification shifts estimated on the MCC tree are consistently recovered in most of the 1000 trees.
+Some of the splits in the MCC tree are recovered in very few trees, for example the split for the clade (Euptychiina + Pronophilina + Satyrina + Maniolina) is present in only in 18% of the trees (Table 3, see supp. mat.
+XX *draw a figure*).

-### MEDUSA performance due to phylogenetic uncertainty
-We found that most of the diversification splits were consistently recovered across more than 95% of the trees from the posterior distribution when there was a high ratio of nodes with high posterior probability (Fig. 5; supp. mat.
-14--15).
-For our data, it would be necessary to obtain a set of trees from the Bayesian run with almost 99% of the nodes with posterior probability higher than 0.95 (almost no phylogenetic uncertainty) in order to obtain most of the diversification splits from the MCC tree on the posterior distribution of trees.
-For example the MCC tree of the set of trees number 949 had 99.75% of the nodes with posterior probability > 0.95, however it was possible to recover only 12 diversification shifts (out of a total of 14) across more than 95% of the trees (supp. mat.
-14--15).

-Fig. 6 shows that also the width of confidence intervals on the estimated ages of diversification is correlated with the number of diversification splits that are consistently recovered across the posterior distribution of trees.
-Very narrow confidence intervals are needed in order to recover all 14 diversification splits across more than 95% of trees from the posterior distribution (supp. mat.
-16).

 ### Estimation of trait-dependent speciation rates